 The Council has evaluated its PFI scheme at Castle Hill, under the requirements of the Code, and concluded that this should be recognised in the balance sheet as an asset.
-See note 39 for details.
+See note 38 for details.

 The Code states that the valuation of Heritage Assets may be made by any method that is appropriate and relevant.
 There is no requirement for valuations to be carried out by professional valuers.
-The Museums and Libraries collections are held at most recent insurance valuations, and Smithills Hall and Hall i'th' Wood Museums were revalued in 2021/22 year at depreciated replacement cost by the external valuers Gerald Eve.
+The Museums and Libraries collections are held at most recent insurance valuations, Smithills Hall was revalued in 2021/22 year at depreciated replacement cost by the external valuers Gerald Eve.
+Hall i'th' Wood Museum is currently closed to the public due to requiring extensive renovation works.
+It is currently held on the balance sheet at a nominal value of £1.